vinaygoel/ars-workshop/README.md

 The workshop assumes some basic familiarity with the command line ("Terminal") and is only intended for those working on Mac or Linux operating systems.
 For an introduction to using the command line, see [The Command Line Crash Course](http://cli.learncodethehardway.org/book/).

-The datasets you will be working with are CDX, which are used in providing access for replay, and WAT, LGA, and WANE datasets, which are derivative datasets Internet Archive makes available for research use as part of its [Archve-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available).
+The datasets you will be working with are CDX, which are used in providing access for replay, and WAT, LGA, and WANE datasets, which are derivative datasets Internet Archive makes available for research use as part of its [Archive-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available).
 For more information:

 * [CDX File Format](https://archive.org/web/researcher/cdx_file_format.php)
 * For information on research datasets, [see this wiki space](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available)